Humane Society International Australia: Animal testing

-Alongside Humane Research Australia, HSI Australia helped pass the End Cruel Cosmetics Bill, which was introduced by Australian Greens senator Lee Rhiannon.
+Alongside Humane Research Australia, Humane World Australia helped pass the End Cruel Cosmetics Bill, which was introduced by Australian Greens senator Lee Rhiannon.
 Through the Bill, HSI Australia seeks to achieve a national testing and sales ban in Australia and New Zealand.

 Marine campaigns

-HSI Australia publicly criticizes Japanese whaling and the Western Australian shark cull.
+Humane World Australia publicly criticizes Japanese whaling and the Western Australian shark cull.
 The organisation is a member of the Antarctic Ocean Alliance.

-HSI Australia's initial legal action against Japan's scientific whaling led to an International Court of Justice (ICJ) case, which ruled in March 2014 that Japan's plan lacked scientific merit.
+Humane World Australia's initial legal action against Japan's scientific whaling led to an International Court of Justice (ICJ) case, which ruled in March 2014 that Japan's plan lacked scientific merit.
 Following the announcement of Japan's "Newrep-A" plan, scheduled to commence in December 2015, senior program officer Alexia Wellbelove stated: "It is now time that Japan listened to international public opinion and consigned their so-called research program and plans to resume commercial whaling to history where it belongs."

-HSI Australia is against the use of lethal shark control measures within Australia, and has spoken out about the lack of scientific evidence behind the use of such practices as a mitigation strategy.
-HSI Australia also campaigned alongside its international counterparts to ban the Canadian seal hunt, and is pushing for an end to the trade.
+Humane World Australia is against the use of lethal shark control measures within Australia, and has spoken out about the lack of scientific evidence behind the use of such practices as a mitigation strategy.
+Humane World Australia also campaigned alongside its international counterparts to ban the Canadian seal hunt, and is pushing for an end to the trade.

 Racing

-HSI Australia has taken a critical stance on horse racing, specifically steeplechase, due to the horse deaths and injuries that occur.
-HSI Australia is campaigning towards its ban in all states.
+Humane World Australia has taken a critical stance on horse racing, specifically steeplechase, due to the horse deaths and injuries that occur.
+Humane World Australia is campaigning towards its ban in all states.

 The group also campaigns against Australian Greyhound racing, with a focus placed upon the New South Wales (NSW) sector of the industry.
-HSI Australia seeks greater transparency in the industry, including stricter welfare standards, and better reporting and investigation of cruelty and mistreatment.
+Humane World Australia seeks greater transparency in the industry, including stricter welfare standards, and better reporting and investigation of cruelty and mistreatment.

 Fur trade

-HSI Australia works alongside HSUS, HSI Canada and HSI in the United Kingdom (UK) to highlight the practices of the global fur industry.
-Within Australia, HSI Australia successfully lobbied for a ban on the import of cat and dog fur, and praises designers and retailers who participate in the ban on fur.
+Humane World Australia works alongside Humane World, HW Canada and HW United Kingdom (UK) to highlight the practices of the global fur industry.
+Within Australia, Humane World Australia successfully lobbied for a ban on the import of cat and dog fur, and praises designers and retailers who participate in the ban on fur.

-The dog meat trade is an ongoing campaign that HSI is working on with its partners, including the Soi Dog Foundation.
+The dog meat trade is an ongoing campaign that Humane World is working on with its partners, including the Soi Dog Foundation.

 Threatened ecological communities

-HSI Australia is committed to long term conservation initiatives, and nominates ecological communities under threat for listing under both the Commonwealth Environment Protection and Biodiversity Conservation Act, 1999 (EPBC Act) and the New South Wales Threatened Species Conservation Act, 1995 (TSC Act).
+Humane World Australia is committed to long term conservation initiatives, and nominates ecological communities under threat for listing under both the Commonwealth Environment Protection and Biodiversity Conservation Act, 1999 (EPBC Act) and the New South Wales Threatened Species Conservation Act, 1995 (TSC Act).

 Climate change

-HSI Australia aims to combat climate change through the protection of biodiversity.
+Humane World Australia aims to combat climate change through the protection of biodiversity.

 Wildlife trade

-Through representation at international conferences such as CITES, HSI Australia works to combat the global trade in wildlife.
+Through representation at international conferences such as CITES, Humane World Australia works to combat the global trade in wildlife.

 Wildlife Land Trust

-In 2007, HSI launched the Wildlife Land Trust Australia (WLT).
+In 2007, Humane World launched the Wildlife Land Trust Australia (WLT).
 The principle of WLT is "humane stewardship" for the purpose of developing a network of permanent sanctuaries throughout the country as well as internationally.